 It is unlawful to knowingly provide false, incomplete, or misleading facts or information to an insurance company for the purpose of defrauding or attempting to defraud the company.
 Penalties may include imprisonment, fines, and denial of insurance.
-Any insurance company or agent of an insurance company who knowingly provides false, incomplete, or misleading facts or information to a policyholder or claimant for the purpose of defrauding or attempting to defraud the policyholder or claimant with regard to a settlement or payment from insurance proceeds shall be reported to the Colorado Division of Insurance within the Department of Regulatory Agencies.
-DHMP follows all OIG regulations for Fraud, Waste, or Abuse for your protection.
+Any insurance company or agent of an insurance company who knowingly provides false, incomplete, or misleading facts or information to a policyholder or claimant for the purpose of defrauding or attempting to defraud the policyholder or claimant with regard to a settlement or payment from insurance proceeds shall be reported.
+DHMP follows all OIG regulations for Fraud, Waste, or

+Abuse for your protection.
 DHMP is required to document and track any settlements or malpractice lawsuits that involve our members.
 If you are in this situation or think you are in this situation, please notify DHMP.